 Clinical trials today would be all but unrecognizable to yesterday’s researchers.
 With evolution in trial design, technology, regulation, and other areas, the industry is seeing a lot more complexity than it did just a few years ago.
-And out of these changes has risen a trend with major implications for organizations across clinical research: clinical trial outsourcing and the rise of the CRO.
+And out of these changes has risen a trend with major implications for organizations across clinical research: clinical trial outsourcing and the rise of the Contract Research Organization or CRO.

 For anyone looking at the data, it’s pretty clear that CROs have reason to be in high spirits – and optimistic about the future.
 From 2013 to 2017, the CRO industry saw its share of the total clinical trials market grow from 37% to 45%1 as more and more sponsors turned to clinical trial outsourcing.
 Looking ahead, things look even brighter for CROs, with experts predicting that half of all clinical trials will be conducted by CROs by 2020.
 With demand from sponsors high and rising, the CRO industry is of course evolving as well, with specialized organizations carving out niches within the growing market.